How long have you been in business?

 Yes, at the appropriate stage of engagement and under NDA.

-Yes – we have products available for operation up to 150°C for automotive “under the hood” operation (AEC-Q100 Grade 0).
+Yes – As a minimum most products are qualified to 125°C (AEC-Q100 grade 1) and some BCD designs are qualified for operation at 150°C for automotive “under the hood” operation (AEC-Q100 Grade 0).

-27. Does the IP include a charge pump, BIST, ECC?
+Does the IP include BIST, ECC etc. ?

 Product dependent and down to 16 bits